-One of the keys to CloudWatch’s success is its no bang, no buck billing system.
+One of the keys to CloudWatch’s success is its no bang, no buck billing cloud cost optimization system.
 The pricing structure has been designed from the outset to ensure that CloudWatch users only pay for what they actually use.
 In addition, the CloudWatch Free Tier allows first-time users to test the waters without shelling out.

 Because developers in a business environment can’t always keep tabs on, say, the precise amount of logging data they collect, customers who aren’t accustomed to CloudWatch can find themselves in the position of a tourist who raided their hotel minibar and is now being billed by the said hotel.